machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 #### How it behaves

+The interface itself has no methods.
+Instead, providers inspect implementing classes reflectively.
+The shared registration logic in `AbstractAIProvider` scans public methods on the implementation instance and registers matching annotations.

-A `FunctionTools` implementation is typically discovered from the classpath through Java `ServiceLoader`.
-The provider scans the implementation class for supported annotations and converts each annotated method into either a tool registration or a prompt registration.
+A `FunctionTools` implementation is usually discovered from the classpath through Java `ServiceLoader`, then applied by `FunctionToolsLoader`.

 #### Good use cases